lee-jian-hui/tts-system/WRITEUP.md

 ### 3.1 Streaming Strategy

-I made streaming a first-class concern end to end:
+**I made streaming the most important concern when designining the whole system**
 - Providers expose `async def stream_synthesize(...) -> AsyncIterator[AudioChunk]`, yielding small PCM16 chunks.
 - `TTSService.stream_session_audio` is an async generator that:
   - Pulls chunks from the provider stream (with per-chunk timeouts and retry logic),